Gabinou/Codename_FireSaga/README.md

 ```
 This should successfully create an executable file, ready for play.

+Note: Without the assets directory, the game will compile but most likely will crash upon execution.
+I am working on more error catching functions to prevent this.
+I may also start distributing the assets...

 ## Licensing

 The source code is made available under the Aseprite [End-User Licence Agreemend (EULA)](https://gitlab.com/Gabinou/firesagamaker/-/blob/master/EULA.txt).